DF-LLaVA: Unlocking MLLMs for Synthetic Image Detection via Knowledge Injection and Conflict-Driven Self-Reflection: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We propose DF-LLaVA, which provides comprehensive artifact-level interpretability with detection accuracy outperforming expert models. \item We reveal that the discriminative potential of MLLMs lies within the vision encoder, and design an explicit knowledge extraction framework to leverage it. \item Our method has been extensively evaluated on multiple benchmarks, achieving outstanding performance in both synthetic image detection and abnormal artifact explanation, with gains over the previous SOTA method SIDA\cite{C16} up to \textbf{1.8\%} in overall F1 and \textbf{5.3\%} in accuracy on the Fake class. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{DF-LLaVA}, which provides comprehensive artifact interpretability with detection accuracy outperforming expert models. \item We reveal that the discriminative potential of MLLMs lies within the vision encoder, and design a Prompt-Guided Knowledge Injection \textbf{(PGKI)} framework to leverage it. \item We further introduce a novel Conflict-Driven Self-Reflection \textbf{(CDSR)} mechanism, enabling the model to re-evaluate and refine its predictions during inference. \item Our method has been extensively evaluated on multiple benchmarks, achieving outstanding performance in both synthetic image detection and abnormal artifact explanation. \end{itemize}